Do children really play outside in all weather at AFK?

 What is the difference between Athens Forest Kindergarten and AFK Playgroup?

 Athens Forest Kindergarten is for children aged 3-6, who enroll in a yearlong drop-off program.
 As a cooperative, parents contribute volunteer hours, which can be in the forest with the children, or could be weekend projects like trail maintenance or community outreach.
 Like the playgroup, children will spend much of their time engaged in play but forest kindergarten participants will have the opportunity for deeper place-based learning, due to their weekly visits to the forest.
 Likewise, the experience to develop social and emotional skills is enriched by the presence of peers they see regularly, and the guidance of our full faculty..

-We consider participants in both programs part of the AFK Community and invite everyone to our potlucks, family hikes, and other events.
+We consider participants in all of our programs part of the AFK Community and invite everyone to our potlucks, family hikes, and other events.

 What does a typical day in the forest kindergarten program look like?

 We follow a loose rhythm that prioritizes the children's needs over the clock.
-Generally, after our drop off period we have a circle time with activities that reinforce our values of compassion toward self, others, and the Earth.
-Children will typically visit two different forest sites in a day and we make each site our home...snacks, stories, and lunch, are all enjoyed right on the forest floor!
-Before the children go home, we elicit reflections and gratitude in a closing circle.
+Generally, at drop off we have one Educator checking clothing and one Educator sharing an invitation or provocation with the children nearby.
+We open with a circle ritual that reinforce our values of compassion toward self, others, and the Earth.
+Children will typically visit two different forest sites in a day and we make each site our home...a shared snack, stories, and a shared lunch of rice and beans, are all enjoyed right on the forest floor!
+Before the children go home, we encourage reflections and gratitude with a closing circle.